-Check your progress-1 a) contains shareable Android source code and resources that you can

-- b) contain source code, resource files, and application level settings, such as the module-level build file, resource files, and Android Manifest file. - c) When you compile the project for first time, in the "main" activity's namespace directory, the Android build chain will create
+- a) contains shareable Android source code and resources that you can reference in Android projects. - b) contain source code, resource files, and application level settings, such as the module-level build file, resource files, and Android Manifest file. - c) When you compile the project for first time, in the "main" activity's namespace directory, the Android build chain will create